Public holidays in Bhutan: Coronation of King Jigme Singye Wangchuck

 June 2 is the coronation day of the Jigme Singye Wangchuck, the 4th Druk Gyalpo (1974).
 It also doubles as Social Forestry Day, where children plant trees.

-Parinirvana of Buddha
+Lord Buddha's Parinirvana

-June 15 is Parinirvana Day, a public holiday commemorating the nirvana of Gautama Buddha.
+Lord Buddha's Parinirvana Day or Duechen Nga Zom is observed on the 15th day of the 4th month of Bhutanese calendar.
+On this day, Lord Buddha was conceived, born, subdued evil, gained enlightenment and attained Nirvana.
+The day is considered as one of the most auspicious days for Buddhists and is a public holiday in Bhutan.

-Birthday of Guru Rinpoche
+Birth Anniversary of Guru Rinpoche

-July 10 marks the birth anniversary of Guru Rinpoche (also known as Padmasambhava), the saint credited with introducing Buddhism to Bhutan in the 8th century AD.
+The Birth Anniversary of Guru Rinpoche is observed on the 10th day of the 5th month of the Bhutanese calendar in Bhutan.

-First Sermon of Buddha
+First Sermon of Lord Buddha

-August 3 marks the first sermon of Gautama Buddha at Sarnath.
+The First Sermon of Lord Buddha is observed on the 4th day of the 6th month of the Bhutanese calendar.
+It is also known as Drugpa Tshezhi, and is one of the holiest days in the Buddhist calendar.
+On this day, Lord Buddha delivered his first sermon or turned the first wheel of dharma at Sarnath.
+Therefore, the day is also called Chokhor Duechen.

 Blessed Rainy Day

-Blessed Rainy Day (Dzongkha: thruebab) generally falls in September, and is held on an auspicious day during monsoon season.
+Blessed Rainy Day (Dzongkha: thruebab) generally falls in September 23. and is held on an auspicious day during monsoon season.
 The traditional holiday has not always been a public holiday, but was rather recently reinstated to official status.
 The event is marked by feasting, drinking alcohol, playing traditional sports, and purification through washing.
 In some parts of Pemagatshel, the traditional celebrations are more intense than those of even Losar.